 With Simulink, you create a system design, including component models that describe the software and hardware subsystems.
 You can explore design alternatives, create detailed representations, and verify elaborated models.
 For example, you can discretize a continuous-time model and convert floating-point math operations to fixed-point math operations for hardware implementation.

-Offering a combination of ARM® Cortex-A9 cores along with the programmable logic of a conventional FPGA, Xilinx Zynq SoC devices require designers to adopt hardware-software codesign methodologies.
-With Model-Based Design, design teams can simulate models for complete systems and use C/C++ and HDL code generation from Simulink to target Zynq devices.
+Offering a combination of ARM® Cortex®-A9 cores along with the programmable logic of a conventional FPGA, Xilinx Zynq SoC and Intel SoC devices require designers to adopt hardware-software codesign methodologies.
+With Model-Based Design, design teams can simulate models for complete systems and use C/C++ and HDL code generation from Simulink to target either Zynq or Intel SoC devices.

 In this hardware-software workflow, you generate C/C++ with Embedded Coder® for your software model, and can use HDL Coder™ to generate Verilog and VHDL to produce IP cores from your hardware model.
-Using optimizations provided with the coders, you customize generated code for your target Zynq SoC device.
+Using optimizations provided with the coders, you customize generated code for your target SoC device.
 For example, you can use resource sharing and distributed pipelining from HDL Coder to improve the efficiency of your FPGA implementation.
 Similarly, you can use configuration options and processor-specific optimizations provided with Embedded Coder to improve MCU and DSP execution performance on ARM Cortex-A9 cores.
 For NEON™-optimized code for DSP filters, you can use the ARM Cortex-A Ne10 Library Support from DSP System Toolbox.

-Using Embedded Coder and HDL Coder support packages for Zynq, you integrate generated C/C++ and HDL code into your hardware-software codesign implementation, use Xilinx implementation tools for synthesis and place and route, and target your selected Zynq device.
-Fully automated workflows are available for supported development boards, including ZedBoard and the ZC702 board, and address applications such as motor control, video/image processing, and software-defined radio.
+Using Embedded Coder and HDL Coder support packages for Zynq or for Intel SoCs, you integrate generated C/C++ and HDL code into your hardware-software codesign implementation, use Xilinx or Intel implementation tools for synthesis and place and route, and target your selected SoC.
+Fully automated workflows are available for supported Zynq boards and Intel SoC boards, and address applications such as motor control, video/image processing, and software-defined radio.

-You prototype your hardware-software codesign application on Simulink Real-Time.
-Using Simulink Real-Time with Simulink Coder™ and HDL Coder, you can automatically generate C/C++ and HDL code to create an Simulink Real-Time application.
+Using Simulink Real-Time with Simulink Coder™ and HDL Coder, you can automatically generate C/C++ and HDL code to create a Simulink Real-Time application.
 Using Simulink Coder, you generate and compile C/C++ code for your software subsystem.